huxleyberg/bookly/README.md

-# 📚 Bookly – Advanced FastAPI Project
+# 📚 Bookly – FastAPI Project

-Bookly is a fully asynchronous, production-ready API built using **FastAPI** and **SQLModel**, following advanced API development best practices from the _"FastAPI Beyond CRUD"_ course.
+Bookly is a fully asynchronous, production-ready API built using **FastAPI** and **SQLModel**.
 This project goes far beyond simple CRUD, showcasing how to build secure, scalable, and maintainable APIs with modern Python tooling.

 ---